-- Washington University St. Louis alumni include 24 Nobel laureates, 29 Rhodes scholars, and several U.S. congressmen and senators.
+- Washington University in St. Louis notable alumni include 24 Nobel laureates, 29 Rhodes scholars, and several U.S. congressmen and senators.

 - Every online and on-campus student at WashU receives the same tuition rates regardless of state residency.